MykhayloHnatyuk/sdk-plugins/sdk-phonegap/README.md

 By tracking in-app purchases for a user, the data can be correlated back to the install and analyzed on a cohort basis to determine revenue per install and lifetime value.

-Using the aforementioned import code, you would call the following:

     mat.trackAction(success, failure, "purchase", false, "", 0.99, “USD”);

 __Track In-App Purchases__